-In close collaboration with the mining sector partner KNAUF and the University of Torino, ESR 8 will carry out a multidisciplinary petrographical, isotope geochemical and biomarker investigation of selected MSG rock samples that contain the traces of past microbial activity.
+In close collaboration with the mining sector partner KNAUF and the University of Torino, Simon Rouwendaal will carry out a multidisciplinary petrographical, isotope geochemical and biomarker investigation of selected MSG rock samples that contain the traces of past microbial activity.

 ESR 9 : Long-term survival of microbes in halite brine inclusions

 The aim of ESR 9 project is to understand the survival of halophilic microbial communities inside the brine inclusions of halite, providing a model system for investigating the conditions that could have preserved traces of life in evaporites both on Earth (e.g. Messinian halite) and Mars.